 Hope’s Door seeks to end domestic violence and to empower victims to achieve safety, independence, and healing from the trauma of abuse.

-Domestic abuse does not discriminate by race, creed, color, ethnicity, disability, gender, socio-economic status or sexual orientation.
+Domestic Abuse and Human Trafficking do not discriminate by gender, race, creed, color, ethnicity, disability, socio-economic status, immigration status, or sexual orientation.
 Neither does Hope’s Door.
 We welcome everyone and work to overcome each victim’s unique barriers to safety.

 Our trauma informed approach to domestic violence and human trafficking counseling and advocacy means we attend to survivors’ emotional as well as physical safety, in an environment that is inclusive, welcoming, destigmatizing, and non-retraumatizing.

 If you want to help us end domestic violence by volunteering or donating, we welcome you to call us.